airladon/FigureOne/docs/README.md

 space.

-If the shape has fill outside the texture boundaries then either the texture can be repeated, or a pixel from the border of the image is used (called clamping to edge).
+If the shape has fill outside the texture boundaries then either the texture can be repeated, or a pixel from the border (edge) of the image is used (called clamping to edge).
 WebGL only allows images that are square with a side length that is a power of 2 (such as 16, 32, 64, 128 etc) to be repeated.
 All other images can only be clamped to their edge.